 Where to Eat in Interlaken

-An adorable chalet-like hotel, The Hirschen Hotel is just down the street from both hostels and serves traditional Swiss fondue.
+- Hirschen Hotel: An adorable chalet-like hotel, The Hirschen Hotel is centrally located and serves traditional Swiss fondue.
 Swiss fondue is yummy, but it’s different from any fondue I’ve had in the U.S. The cheese has an interesting aftertaste that tastes almost like vodka.

-I recently spent two weeks in Thailand so you can trust me when I say Little Thai has amazing Thai food.
+- Little Thai: I recently spent two weeks in Thailand so you can trust me when I say Little Thai has amazing Thai food.
 You know it’s authentic when spicy actually means SPICY.
 Food is a bit expensive but completely normal for Swiss prices.
-Little Thai has a great location right outside of Balmers and is just a five minute walk from Backpacker’s Villa.
+Little Thai has a great location right outside of Balmers and is just a five-minute walk from Backpacker’s Villa.

-Baracuda, across the street from Balmers, serves a variety of yummy wraps and sandwiches that are pretty affordable by Swiss standards (12-14 CHF).
-They turn the cafe into a bar at night and also offer a great selection of tap beer and tasty cocktails!
+- Baracuda: Across the street from Balmers, Baracuda serves a variety of yummy wraps and sandwiches that are pretty affordable by Swiss standards (12-14 CHF).
+They turn the cafe into a bar at night and also offer a great selection of tap beer and tasty cocktails.

 I’ve only scratched the surface of things to do in Interlaken.
-There’s so many options for outdoor thrill-seeking activities, it’ll make your head spin!
+There are so many exciting opportunities for outdoor thrill-seekers, it’ll make your head spin!
 I’m not one for skydiving, but if you’re a fan of heights there’s no better place in Europe to skydive than in Interlaken.
-You could also book paragliding, hang gliding, bungee jumping, canyon swinging, canyoning…basically any outdoor activity you can think of.
-There’s no limit to what you can do in the Swiss alps!
+You could also book paragliding, hang gliding, bungee jumping, canyon swinging, canyoning…basically any adrenaline-inducing activity you can think of.
+There’s no limit to what you can do in the Swiss Alps!